- About Us

 You may leave the United States and return at any time during your program, provided you are still in valid immigration status when you return and you have been absent from the country for less than five months.

-* If you are traveling to Canada, Mexico, or certain contiguous territories for less than 30 days, and you are nota foreign national of certain countries designated by the Department of State, you may be permitted to re-enter the United States with an expired visa.
-For more information, review the Automatic Revalidation of Visa Validity section of our page about travel to Canada and Mexico.
-A foreign national of certain countries designated by the Department of State, you may be permitted to re-enter the United States with an expired visa.
-For more information, review the Automatic Revalidation of Visa Validity section of our page about travel to Canada and Mexico.
+* If you are traveling to Canada, Mexico, or certain contiguous territories for less than 30 days, and you are not a foreign national of certain countries designated by the Department of State, you may be permitted to re-enter the United States with an expired visa.
+For more information, review the section on this page on Travel to Canada, Mexico, and the Caribbean.

 If your entry visa has expired and your travel does not qualify for visa revalidation, you must apply for a new visa at an American consulate before re-entering the U.S. Entry visas can only be issued outside the United States.
 We recommend that you apply for the new visa in your home country; however, if you are unable to return to your home country and need to travel to a third country, it may be possible to apply for a visa there.
 We recommend in this case that you first contact the U.S. consulate in the country where you will be traveling to confirm that they will review your application.
 It is possible they would refuse to do so and ask you to travel to your home country.
 You should also be prepared for a possible delay in the issue of a new visa.
 A list of visa wait times is available on the Department of State website.